-32The idea that wages can adjust in a state-contingent way following high-variance shocks is borrowed from the menu-cost literature on firms' pricing (see, in particular, Mark Gertler and John Leahy 2008; Golosov and Lucas 2007).
-To preserve simplicity, we approximate the implications of an Ss model by introducing a regime-switching model for the idiosyncratic shocks between a low- and a high-volatility regime.
-The approximation is accurate to the extent to which an Ss model would trigger an adjustment for most of the shocks of the high-volatility regime, which is more likely when the variance of such shocks is high (as is the case in our model for the variance of the additional idiosyncratic shocks).
+31The idea that wages can adjust in a state-contingent way following high-variance shocks is borrowed from the menu-cost literature on firms' pricing (see in particular Mark Gertler and John Lehay 2008, and Golosov and Lucas 2007).
+To preserve simplicity, we approximate the implications of an Ss model by introducing a regime-switching model for the idiosyncratic shocks between a low and a high volatility regime.
+The approximation is accurate to the extent to which an Ss model would trigger an adjustment for most of the shocks of the high-volatility regime, which is more likely when the variance of such shocks is high.

-33 In the Golosov and Lucas (2007) model, large shocks are very frequent, so the real effects of monetary policy are small.
-On the contrary, Gertler and Leahy (2008) shows that with infrequent idiosyncratic shocks it is still possible to characterize the response of the economy to aggregate shocks through a Phillips curve.
+32In the Golosov and Lucas (2007) model, large shocks are very frequent so the real effects of monetary policy are small.
+On the contrary, Gertler and Lehay (2008) shows that with infrequent idiosyncratic shocks is still possible to characterize the response of the economy to aggregate shocks through a Phillips curve.